PyLaboThap/PyLaboThap/docs/source/documentation/connector/heat_connector/heat_connector_doc.rst

-Mass Connector
+Heat Connector
 ==============

-This section includes details on the mass connectors of the PyLaboThap library.
+This section includes details on the *'HeatConnector'* Class of the PyLaboThap library.

+The *'HeatConnector'* class links components by transferring heat power between them.

+.. autoclass:: connector.heat_connector.HeatConnector